minprog/app-studio/40 Guided/30 Friendsr/content.md

 ## App architecture

+We'll create the app like this:

+- there are now *two* activities, one for showing the list, one for showing the details
+- there are `Friend` objects, one for each friend
+- the list of `Friend`s is contained in a special class, the `FriendsAdapter`
+- the `FriendsAdapter` is a subclass of `ArrayAdapter` and can be directly linked to the grid view in the main screen

+Study the diagram and the descriptions well before starting to create your app!

 ![](friendsr.png)

-## First Activity: Creating the user interface
+## First activity: creating the user interface

 Let's create the basic UI that we should see when we open the app first: head to `activity_main.xml` in your project.
 As usual, we get a blank screen with a `ConstraintLayout`.
 This type of layout is not particularly ideal for our purposes.
 What we'll do is replace it with a `LinearLayout` and then use a `GridView` to show all of our users on a grid.

 ![Layout Placeholder Example](layoutimage0.png)

-- In the XML, change the `ConstraintLayout` with a `LinearLayout` (remember how?).
+- In the XML, change the `ConstraintLayout` to a `LinearLayout` (remember how?).
 Also, delete the text view that's already in there.
-- In the designer, head for the Palette and choose **Containers**.
+- In the designer, head for the Palette and choose **Legacy**.
 There you should be able to select a `GridView` and add it to your layout.
 If done correctly, your design should now show an example grid of items, something like the image above.
 - You can tweak the attributes of the `GridView` to show more or less items on a row or have more space between items.
 Take a look at `numColumns` and `stretchMode` and see if you can tweak it to look how you want.
 Feel free to deviate from the example.
 If 4 columns is the way to go: power to you!

 ## Modeling friends

-Now that the user interfaces are all set, let's create a simple model class to contain data about our friends.
+Now that the main screen is all set, let's create a model class to contain data about each of our friends.
 This model class will contain the info about the friends that show up in the app.
 We do this so we can keep track of all of the information together, such as their name, picture, rating and information/bio.

-1. The Friend model will be held in its own Java class.
+1. The `Friend` model will be held in its own Java class.
 First, select `MainActivity` in the browser on the left and then choose **File > New > Java Class**.

 2. We will call the class `Friend`.
 In the dialog, also specify that you want to use the `Serializable` (or `java.io.Serializable`) interface.
 This will allow us to store `Friend` objects on the device more easily.
 You can leave all other settings unchanged.